h2oai/h2o-2/h2o-docs/source/datascience/glm.rst

 **Higher Accuracy:**

      The higher accuracy option implements line search optimization.
-Line search is an optimization approah that calculates an adaptive step size at each iteration of the gradient descent.
+Line search is an optimization approach that calculates an adaptive step size at each iteration of the gradient descent.
 Because line search is a direct search algorithm it can improve model convergence without specification